-- Dilapidation survey report on adjacent properties and infrastructures. - Constant monitoring and supervision of any excavations which may be required during construction. - Subsurface conditions and materials underlying the proposed development area (predominately inferred bedrock) should be confirmed either prior to construction by further borehole drilling and rock strength testing, or during construction by inspection from a geotechnical engineer. - Geotechnical inspections of foundations (shallow and pile foundations) to confirm the preliminary bearing capacities have been achieved. - Monitoring of any groundwater inflows during construction within the site. - Classification of all excavated material transported from the site. - A meeting to be carried out to discuss any geotechnical issues and inspection requirements. - Final architectural and structural design drawings are provided to GCA for further assessment.
+- Dilapidation survey report on adjacent properties and infrastructures. - Monitoring and supervision of any excavations which may be required during construction. - The composition, depth/thickness and consistency/strength of the underlying soils should be confirmed prior to construction by further borehole drilling and appropriate testing, or during construction by inspection, predominately in areas and at depths no assessed during the geotechnical investigation. - Geotechnical inspections of foundations (shallow and pile foundations) to confirm the preliminary bearing capacities have been achieved.

+- Monitoring of any groundwater inflows during construction within the site. - Classification of all excavated material transported from the site. - A meeting to be carried out to discuss any geotechnical issues and inspection requirements. - Final architectural and structural design drawings are provided to GCA for further assessment.